googleapis/google-api-python-client/docs/start.md

 7. The authorization server redirects the browser back to the local server.
 8. Calendar events for the target user are listed on the page.

-## Django support

-This library includes helper classes that simplify use in a [Django](https://www.djangoproject.com/) application.
-See the [Using Django](http://developers.google.com/api-client-library/python/guide/django) page for details.

 ## Google App Engine support

 This library includes helper classes that simplify use in a [Google App Engine](http://developers.google.com/appengine/) application.
 See the [Using Google App Engine](http://developers.google.com/api-client-library/python/guide/google_app_engine) page for details.